keith-leung/steady-state/README.md

 # steady-state
 A reproduction of https://github.com/SEALABQualityGroup/steady-state

 1. The jmh.tar.gz from https://zenodo.org/records/5961018 and the dynamic reconfiguration data from https://figshare.com/articles/dataset/Replication_Package_Dynamically_Reconfiguring_Software_Microbenchmarks_Reducing_Execution_Time_Without_Sacrificing_Result_Quality_/11944875 are omitted to reduce the repo's size.
-But I keep the bencher's code change in the directory replication_package_fse20_laaber/bencher.
+But I keep the bencher's code change with the name **bencher_changed_to_upload** in the directory replication_package_fse20_laaber.
 2. The json files in data are omitted because they are not GitHub-friendly.
 They can be downloaded with the instructions in the original GitHub project.
 3. All the figures and csv results are here for verification.